Sihanoukville beach coastline with turquoise water

 The Moment That Stays With Me:

 Standing knee-deep in the crystalline water off Koh Rong Samloem, I watched a wooden fishing boat drift past in the late afternoon light.
 The fisherman raised his hand in greeting, unhurried, as if time itself moved differently here.
+My heart swelled with an unexpected wave of emotion—tears welled in my eyes at the sheer beauty and simplicity of the moment.
+I whispered a quiet prayer of gratitude for being granted the privilege of standing in this place.
 Behind me, the white sand beach was nearly empty, jungle-covered hills rising beyond.
 In that moment, the construction and development of the mainland felt a world away.
+Something shifted inside me.
 This—this pristine quiet, this unspoiled beauty—was why people journeyed to Cambodia's southern coast.
 Not for what Sihanoukville is becoming, but for what its islands have always been.

 Taxis and tuk-tuks queue at the port entrance, and I found the drivers generally honest and helpful.
 Negotiate your fare before departing—$5-7 to the main beaches is reasonable.
-Many drivers speak basic English and are happy to arrange return trips or even full-day tours to the islands.
+Many drivers speak basic English and are happy to arrange return trips or even full-day tours.
+The port area is wheelchair accessible at the main terminal building, though surfaces become uneven beyond the immediate terminal.
+Visitors with mobility concerns should arrange a taxi rather than a tuk-tuk for greater comfort and accessibility.

 Currency in Sihanoukville operates on what I call the "dual system."
 While the official currency is the Cambodian Riel, US Dollars are not just accepted but often preferred.
 I carried small USD bills—ones, fives, and tens—which proved ideal.
 Change may come back in a mix of dollars and riel.
 ATMs near the beaches dispense USD reliably.